 - Save time: The average degree-seeking student at UMUC who works full-time completes 9 credits of coursework per year.
 Successful completion of a Portfolio (a written description of your college-level learning and a collection of documents that verify your college-level learning) or course-challenge examinations can cut years off of the degree-completion process.

 - Save money: Credits awarded through Portfolio assessment are evaluated for a fee that is much lower than the cost of tuition.

 - Gain understanding: The Portfolio process helps you understand the many ways you have acquired learning through your full- or part-time jobs and community and volunteer activities outside the classroom.

 - Value knowledge: Earning credit through Prior Learning programs helps you find value in lifelong experiential learning.

 UMUC provides two Prior Learning programs designed to translate experiential learning into college credit: Portfolio and Course Challenge.

 Portfolio provides a unique way for you to document your college-level learning through previous experience.
 You are guided through the process in two classes:

 - EXCL 301: During this 3-credit course, you create a portfolio describing and documenting your learning experiences.
 The portfolio is evaluated by faculty members who determine the amount of credit you should be awarded.

 Please read frequently asked questions about portfolio development before applying for these courses.

 How to Apply for Portfolio

-Applications for EXCL 301 and x001 must be submitted two weeks before the start date of the session in which you plan to enroll.
+Applications for EXCL 301 and x001 must be submitted before registering for the course.
 For specific session dates, please view the academic calendar.